EFTEC/PdoOne/README.md

 It is possible to create a new sequence without any table.
 It is fast but it could have problems of collisions.

-> It ensures a collision free number only if we don't do more **than one operation per 0.0001 second** However,it also adds a pseudo random number (0-4095 based in time) so the chances of collision is **1/4095** (per two operations done every 0.0001 second).
+> It ensures a collision free number only if we don't do more **than one operation per 0.0001 second** However, it also adds a pseudo random number (0-4095 based in time) so the chances of collision is **1/4095** (per two operations done every 0.0001 second).
 It is based on Twitter's Snowflake number. i.e.. **you are safe of collisions if you are doing less than 1 million of operations per second** (technically: 45 millions).

 * **$pdo->getSequencePHP([unpredictable=false])** Returns a sequence without using a table.
   This sequence is more efficient than $dao->getSequence but it uses a random value to deals